-As college students enjoy spring break, jail is probably the last thing on their minds.
-Unfortunately, many students will end up in handcuffs during the school holiday.
+As college students enjoy summer break, jail is probably the last thing on their minds.
+Unfortunately, many students will end up in handcuffs while school is out of session.
 Here’s a look at the top five college student crimes and what you should do if you do find yourself behind bars.

 It’s important realize that, in addition to criminal penalties, college student crimes can also lead to school disciplinary action.
 That’s why it’s imperative to contact a Fort Worth student defense lawyer as soon as possible.
 Our skilled attorneys will explain your rights and fight for the best possible outcome.
 Depending on the charge, first-time offenders may be able to avoid a conviction and keep their record clean.

 Marijuana is legal in a growing number of states, but Texas isn’t one of them.
 In Texas, it is still illegal to possess marijuana.
 While possession of drug paraphernalia is only a ticket, having a useable quantity can land you in jail for up to six months.
 Amounts as low as a third of a gram have been determined to be a usable quantity.
 As the quantity goes up, so does the punishment range.